SBU-Cpp-Club/cpp-exercises/chapter-01/README.md

 initials embedded in the filename, like exercise1-xy.cpp).

-We'll meet weekly and discuss the problems and converge on a clear solution will will be put into a separate working directory.
+We'll meet weekly and discuss the problems and converge on a clear solution which will be put into a separate working directory.